 How to Fix Your Fluorescent Lighting Problems

-Tools Required: Basic Hand Tools and Safe Ladder.
+Tools Required: Basic Hand Tools, a Voltage Tester and Safe Ladder.

 Estimated Time: Depends on personal experience, the light fixture and access to the light fixture.